fmoreirati/MapsPlus/README.md

-# MapsPlus
+# Ionic Model

-Exemplo do uso de Maps e Login do Google e FireBase
+Exemplo do uso com farias ferramentas do Ionic